gwax/www-gwax/gwax_nikola/stories/about/person.rst

 Elsewhere Online
 ================

-I am active, to varying degrees (generally low other than GitHub and reddit), on a number of online services:
+I am active, to varying degrees [*]_, on a number of online services:

+.. [*] My Internet "social" activity is generally pretty low everywhere other than GitHub and reddit.

 * GitHub: |github|
 * reddit: |reddit|